operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/reference/advanced_options.md

 ## `ansible.sdk.operatorframework.io/reconcile-period` Custom Resource Annotation

 You can specify the reconcile period for an Ansible Operator by adding the ansible.sdk.operatorframework.io/reconcile-period key to the custom resource annotations.
-This feature specifies the maximum interval in which a cluster will get reconciled.
+This feature specifies the maximum interval in which a cluster will get reconciled, and defaults to 10 hours if not manually set.
 If changes are detected in the desired state, the cluster may be reconciled sooner than the specified interval.

 The reconcile period can be specified in the custom resource's annotations in the following manner: